garrandall/popular-music-data/tracks/good-morning-beautiful-steve-holy.md

 And when I open my eyes to see your sweet face
 It's a good morning, beautiful day

-Hmm, good morning, beautiful day
+Hm, good morning, beautiful day
-Hmm, it's a beautiful day
+Hm, it's a beautiful day
 (Good morning beautiful, good morning beautiful)
 Good morning, what a beautiful day
 (Good morning beautiful, good morning beautiful)